muindetuva/alx-system_engineering-devops/README.md

 > * What are the 2 main area of monitoring
 > * What are access logs for a web server (such as Nginx)
 > * What are error logs for a web server (such as Nginx)

+### 0x1A-application_server
+> Learning about application servers and setting up one for the AirBnb clone